Odralix/Maya_External_Client_Plug-in_2020/README.md

 3. Open Maya 2019 (Please note that the Plug-in is only guranteed to function with VS2017 and Maya2019)

-4. Please Ensure that you have the correct filepath in the loadPlugin.py file on line 23. it should be <"filePath to unpack location"> /GamePlay3DExample/MayaPlugin/x64/Release/MayaAPI.mll")\n' Otherwise it will fail to load the plug-in with maya recieving this message:
+4. Please Ensure that you have the correct filepath in the loadPlugin.py file on line 23. it should be <"filePath to unpacked folder"> /GamePlay3DExample/MayaPlugin/x64/Release/MayaAPI.mll")\n' Otherwise it will fail to load the plug-in with maya recieving this message:
 // Warning: line 1: Plug-in, "MayaAPI", is not loaded. //
 // Error: line 1: Plug-in, "<FilePath on line 23>", was not found on MAYA_PLUG_IN_PATH. //